kearlsaint/GooglePhotosMatcher/README.md

 # Google Photos Matcher (v 1.2)

+Note: This is a fork with a fix for _file is in use_.
+Run window.py and not the executable (install PyAutoGUI first);
 Simple executable to match metadata from JSONs to original images/videos.

 Same work than [MetadataFixer](https://metadatafixer.com/pricing) but its free!